-Explain resources to offer the certificate.
+- Explain resources to offer the certificate.
 Indicate additional resources or costs (e.g., administration, faculty), if needed.
-Indicate the institution's ability to support the certificate with existing resources.

-• Letter(s) of support to use another department's course to satisfy a program requirement.
+Indicate the institution's ability to support the certificate with existing resources. - Letter(s) of support to use another department's course to satisfy a program requirement.

-Note: For a new certificate - SCHEV documentation should be completed in parallel with the University Governance review/approval process (contact Dr. Noel Byrd, Associate Vice Provost for Degree Innovation and SCHEV Compliance, cnbyrd@vt.edu).
+Note: For a new certificate - SCHEV documentation should be completed in parallel with the University Governance review/approval process (contact Dr. Noel Byrd, Associate Vice Provost for Degree Innovation and SCHEV Compliance, cnbyrd@vt.edu or Madlyn Frisard, Ph.D., SCHEV Compliance, frisardm@vt.edu).